 A full tutorial and plans are at http://homemadeliquidnitrogen.com This page goes over theory, thermodynamics and more detail on where to get components and how to build this.
 This Instructable serves as a general introduction to how this baby is put together.

 I have just added a new web tutorial on how to make your own N2 gas from the air.
 I will add this as a new Instructable in the next few days.
 You can get a link for it at the end of this one.

 I have also built a high-precision cryogenic digital LCD thermometer for this project.
 I thinking of mass producing it and selling it far cheaper than commercial units.
-There is information on the first page of my tutorial for those interested.
+You can see how it compares with an Omega digital thermometer here.